Yoric/ronin-time-bureaucrats/time-travel.md

 ### Pocket Continuums

-As it turns out, Paradoxes can very well exist in the universe, although generating a Paradox is seldom in your own interest:
+As it turns out, Observable Contradictions can very well exist in the universe, although generating an Observable Contradiction is seldom in your own interest:

-* Paradoxes cause Pocket Continuums.
+* A large enough Observable Contradictions may cause the creation of a Pocket Continuum.
-* Naturally, a Pocket Continuums will tend to fold upon itself and vanish very quickly, with everything and everyone who happened to be in the Continuum at the time.
+* Naturally, a Pocket Continuum will tend to fold upon itself and vanish very quickly, with everything and everyone who happened to be in the Continuum at the time.
 * You may wish to remain in this Continuum, in which your parent was never born, nor were you, but unless you find a very good way to strengthen it, it will quickly implode.
 You may survive the implosion if you are in your Indirection at the time.

 * If you really, really want the Pocket Continuum to survive, you will have to strengthen it.
 If you can somehow lure many Time Travellers \(perhaps by importing a whole section of the Time Cold War?\) into your Pocket Continuum, it will eventually become the Main Continuum – or perhaps _a_ Main Continuum, experiments on the topic have never been quite conclusive.